sagnik-sanyal/persistent_nav_v2/MigrationGuide.md

   <summary>Removed Parameters</summary>

 - itemCount
 - routeAndNavigatorSettings: They are now applied inside `ItemConfig` if you need.
 By default they are inherited from the root navigator.
+More on that [here](#navigator)

 </details>